csiro-data-school/python/_episodes/09-lists.md

 *   `append` is a *method* of lists.
     *   Like a function, but tied to a particular object.
 *   Use `object_name.method_name` to call methods.
-    *   Deliberately resembles the way we refer to things in a library.
-*   We will meet other methods of lists as we go along.
-    *   Use `help(list)` for a preview.
 *   `extend` is similar to `append`, but it allows you to combine two lists.

 For example:

 ~~~
 teen_primes = [11, 13, 17, 19]